MEET THE GERBIL

 Inspect your gerbil's cage every day for any signs of chewing.

 Gerbils enjoy burrowing and building nests.
-Soft recycled paper, shredded paper, and paper pellets are all great bedding options either by themselves or mixed.
+Unscented soft recycled paper, shredded paper, and paper pellets are all great bedding options either by themselves or mixed.
 MNPPR strongly recommends avoiding all wood-based beddings due to the general sensitivity of pocket pets.

 lots of chew toys (wood or lava)